 Towner says, “Have your child hit a pillow, stuffed animal, or other soft objects.
 This communicates to your child that all feelings are OK, but that they need to be expressed in a safe way.”

 Indeed, it’s important for parents to validate their kids’ feelings, explains New York psychotherapist Lesley Koeppel.
 “The best thing you can do as a parent is acknowledging what might be going on for your child and their feelings that they are not able to express for themselves,” she says, “The important thing is to simply acknowledge what is going on for them without adding ‘but’ after it.
 You can say, ‘I know, it is really hard to want a second cookie and not get it.’
 Our children will survive without always getting what they want — and will actually thrive.
 But we need to acknowledge that it isn’t easy.”

-Last, parents should try to stay calm themselves in order to help toddlers cope amid big feelings.
+Last, parents should try to stay calm in order to help toddlers cope with big feelings.
 “Play it cool and keep your response in check,” says Megan Barella, certified positive discipline parent educator.
 “Simply say what your child can do with their hands — ’hands are for hugging’ or ‘hands are for giving high fives’ — and then offer a hug or high five.
 Refrain from getting upset, and saying, ‘no hitting’ or ‘I don’t like it when you hit.’”

 Why?
 Barella explains that “these negative statements can inadvertently reinforce the hitting and give your toddler a false sense of power.”